-Access points and facilities such as parking lots or kiosks also play an important role in beach-goers distribution (Jurado and Pérez, 2014).
-As general rule, visitors prefer not to be far from access points but also not too close as indicated by the higher values in the buffer zones between 20m and 30m (Table 2), although significant differences can be observed depending on the nature of a beach's access points.
+Access points and facilities such as parking lots or kiosks also play an important role in beachgoers distribution (Juradoand Pérez, 2014).
+As general rule, visitors prefer not to be far from access points but also nottoo close as indicated by the higher values in the buffer zones between 20m and 30m (Table 2), although significant differences can be observed depending on the nature of a beach's access points.
 Beyond 35m, no evident distribution appears as different access or facilities buffers can merge, and visitor distribution randomizes.
+Interestingly, beachgoers prefer to stay closer to kiosks rather to beach watchers posts, which reveals beachgoer's preferences.
 When a beach has a single or main access (e.g. Cala Fonda), the spatial pattern reveals an even distribution from a central point; when a beach has no definite access point (e.g. Trabucador) no patterns can be distinguished.
 Clearer patterns are observed on more frequented beaches (e.g. Muntanyans) but if crowding occurs, patterns fade as people fill any available empty space.

-Overall, it can be stated that visitor distribution is not random (De Ruyck et al., 1997) and that spatial patterns can be observed depending on beach morphology, services or equipment.
-Furthermore, visitor distribution varies according users' preferences (Breton et al., 1996; Roca et al., 2008) and some authors have pointed out the need to differentiate between types of user (Williams and Lemckert, 2007) in order to correctly understand their spatial location and their meaning when assessing crowding.
+Overall, it can be stated that visitor distribution is not random (De Ruyck,Soares and McLachlan 1997) and that spatial patterns can be observed depending on beach morphology, services or equipment.
+Furthermore, visitor distribution varies according users' preferences (Breton et al. 1996; Roca et al. 2008) and some authors have pointed out the need to differentiate between types of user (Williams and Lemckert 2007) in order to correctly understand their spatial location and their meaning when assessing crowding.

 The results of the beachgoer interviews turned out to be less homogeneous than expected and revealed great variations depending on the beach where they were interviewed and their profiles.
-In almost all cases (88%) respondents stated that they felt comfortable with the number of people on the beach at that time.
-In 85.7% of cases, they said that the number of people they encountered was perfect as it was, although in 57% of cases they wished that fewer people were present at that particular moment, which indicates user's preferences but, at the same time, shows that they are willing to accept the situation as it is.
-Regardless of the number of beachgoers, 95.2% of users said that they would go back to the beach the following day if the number of users were the same.
-As Zacarias et al. (2011) noticed, local users tend to prefer lower densities of beachgoers whereas foreign users seem unperturbed by higher densities.
-However, both local and foreign users on nudist beaches always praised lower densities (41.7%) and 75% of them stated their intention to go elsewhere if the beach became overcrowded; when they were asked why, some of them clearly stated that they did not like it when other people were too close to them.
+In almost all cases (88 percent) respondents stated that they felt comfortable with the number of people on the beach at that time, and only beachgoers on nudist beaches, as Cala Fonda or Trabucador, stated clearly when they felt there was too much people on the beach.
+In 85.7 percent of cases, they said that the number of people they encountered was perfect as it was, although in 57 percent of cases they wished that fewer people were present at that particular moment, which indicates user's preferences but, at the same time, shows that they are willing to accept the situation as it is.
+This happened on all beaches, but was commonest on Muntanyans and Riumar which are the closest to tourist resorts.
+Regardless of the number of beachgoers, 95.2 percent of users said that they would go back to the beach the following day if the number of users were the same.
+As Zacarias, Williams and Newton (2011) noticed, local users tend to prefer lower densities of beachgoers whereas foreign users seem unperturbed by higher densities, this was clearly noticed on Muntanyans beach where a good number of foreign tourists gathered.
+However, both local and foreign users on nudist beaches always praised lower densities (41.7 percent) and 75 percent of them stated their intention to go elsewhere if the beach became overcrowded; when they were asked why, some of them clearly stated that they did not like it when other people were too close to them.
+On Cala Fonda beach, which is a small pocket beach, they stated their intention to move to another nudist beach, and on Trabucador beach, which is large and exposed, they stated their intention to move to another part of the same beach.